Unbounded domains in hierarchically hyperbolic groups: Subgroups

-As mentioned in the introduction, in the case where $H$ is \emph{hierarchically acylindrical}, Theorem~\ref{thm:eyries} was proved by Durham--Hagen--Sisto as \cite[Cor.~9.23]{durhamhagensisto:boundaries}, where it is given as a corollary of the omnibus subgroup theorem.
+As mentioned in the introduction, in the case where $H$ is \emph{hierarchically acylindrical}, Theorem~\ref{thm:subeyries} was proved by Durham--Hagen--Sisto as \cite[Cor.~9.23]{durhamhagensisto:boundaries}, where it is given as a corollary of the omnibus subgroup theorem.
+In contrast, we shall deduce the omnibus subgroup theorem from Theorem~\ref{thm:subeyries} in Section~\ref{subsection:omnibus}.

-\begin{remark} In order to make the notation more comprehensible, for the remainder of this section we shall assume that $H$ is actually a subgroup of an HHG $(G,\s)$.
+\begin{remark} In order to make the notation more comprehensible, we shall assume that $H$ is actually a subgroup of an HHG $(G,\s)$.
 In this case, we can take the basepoint to be $1$, so that $\bar\s{}^H$ denotes the set of domains $U$ for which $\pi_U(H)$ is unbounded.
 We stress that this has no effect on the arguments involved: the change is purely notational.
-In particular, the given proofs of Lemmas~\ref{lemma:subproducingtransversedomains} and \ref{lem:subcomponentshaverulers}, and of Propositions~\ref{prop:subprebluff} and \ref{prop:thereisaneyrie}, work equally well for groups acting on HHSs by HHS automorphisms.
-Note that Lemma~\ref{lemma:rhodistribution} is a general statement about HHSs and does not involve a group action. \end{remark}
+In particular, the given proofs of Lemmas~\ref{lemma:producingtransversedomains}, \ref{lem:ensure_c_is_met}, and~\ref{lem:subcomponentshaverulers}, and of Propositions~\ref{prop:subprebluff} and \ref{prop:thereisaneyrie}, work equally well for groups acting on HHSs by HHS automorphisms. \end{remark}

-We now prove a technical result that we shall apply in a number of places.
-The conclusion is the same as that of Lemma~\ref{lemma:producingtransversedomains}, but the assumptions we make are satisfied in a more general setting.
-Recall that a metric space $X$ is said to be \emph{$C$--connected} if there is no point $x\in X$ such that $\dist(x,y)>C$ for all $y\in X$.